 Accessibility: Hearing assistance devices are available at the Welcome Center.
 For those who use assistance devices for walking, please check with the ushers and greeters for accessible seating.

-Coffee Hour: Coffee hour with snacks and conversation follows the 9:00am Sunday service.
+Coffee Hour: Coffee hour with snacks and conversation follows the 10am Sunday service (9am summer).
 Enjoy the company of friends old and new.